The Art of Naval Portraiture is explored in Katherine Gazzard's new book of National Maritime Museum artworks

 masculinity, heroism and loyalty and functioned as icons of empire, demonstrations of professionalism and personal mementos for loved ones.

-To celebrate the new book, here Katherine picks some of the most important naval portraits included in the publication, and explains why they have helped shape our understanding of the Royal Navy and much more.
+To mark the publication of her naval portraiture book, here Katherine picks some of the most important naval portraits she selected to feature in her publication, and explains why they have helped shape our understanding of the Royal Navy and much more.

 Richard Deane, General at Sea by Robert Walker.
 About 1653